-As a communication scholar rooted in social sciences I am interested in media and nostalgia on a societal level.
-Why do we find nostalgia in societies, what is its purpose for individuals, communities and the society at large?
+As a media and communication scholar rooted in social sciences, I am interested in the relationship of media and nostalgia on a societal level.
+How does media change affect nostalgia in contemporary societies, what is its purpose for individuals, communities, and the society at large?
 How are media, memory and communication involved?
-I write my dissertation about media and nostalgia to answer these questions especially under the assumption that nostalgia is a reaction to change and the subsequent feeling of loss experienced by people.
+I wrote my dissertation about the relationship of media, nostalgia and digital publics to answer these questions especially under the assumption that nostalgia is a reaction to change and the subsequent feelings of loss evoked in people.
 Media are included in this approach not only as technologies of mediation but in their interrelation with culture and society and their potential as agents of change.
-This comprises change in culture and society as well as media change itself.
 Hence, possibilities and limits of communication emerging through media change contribute to different nostalgic mnemonic practices and influence who is included in the mediated negotiation of the past.
-In my understanding, it is important to contextualize the nexus of media and nostalgia in past and contemporary societies and go beyond the social science perspective by rooting nostalgia in the established philosophical and historical approaches exploring it.
+In my understanding, it is important to contextualize the nexus of media and nostalgia in past and contemporary societies and go beyond the social sciences perspective by integrating established philosophical and historical conceptualizations of nostalgia.

 In the winter of 2011, I was sitting with Céline and Olivier in a living room somewhere in Quebec and our conversations were filled with nostalgic thoughts of past times and distant places.
 We began talking about the incredible boom of these longings in the media and in social networks.
 On that very evening I decided to organise an international conference on the topic.
 It eventually took place in September of the following year at the University of Geneva under the name ‘Flashbacks-nostalgic media and other mediated forms of nostalgia conference’ and most of the proceedings but also invited papers were then published in the Palgrave Macmillan volume (memory studies series) “Media and Nostalgia“.
 The idea of the IMNN has emerged during a discussion at the IAMHIST conference in Bloomington 2015 and with Emmanuelle, Ekaterina and Manuel we decided to create this network for “creative nostalgizing”.
 Being certainly nostalgic myself from time to time, the reflection on media and nostalgia is related to my general research interests that deal with media, communication, memory, history as well as with media events their commemorations, and more widely with the question of time and temporalities.